iemre/MRSR/README.txt

        % Make initial calculations.
 This may be similarity matrix
        % calculation for k-NN algorithm, or sparse reconstruction for
        % sparse coding.
-Some of the evaluation methods below call this
+Some of the evaluation methods call this
        % function before they start their job. initialize(obj);